A Comprehensive Guide to Grading OKRs in AntOKR: Approaches and Best Practices

 At AntOKR, we recognize that every organization has unique needs and goals.
 For instance, one organization may define business as usual at 0.7, difficult but attainable at 0.85, and extremely ambitious at 1.0.
 Other kinks in these definitions can lead to exciting discussions at quarterly reviews, particularly when set expectations vary among teams.

 As the scores for each key result are calculated, they aggregate into an overall score for the objective, representing the collective progress towards achieving specific goals.
+This is one of the best practices for OKR implementation that helps maintain clarity and focus.

 Transparency in Grading OKRs